mstfe/mcp-google-tasks/README.md

 The Inspector will provide a URL to access debugging tools in your browser, making it easier to test and debug the server.

----
+## License

-This documentation outlines the core functionality and usage of the Google Tasks MCP server, making it simple for users to integrate it into their applications.
+This MCP server is licensed under the MIT License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.